 The Fujifilm X-T30 is good for studio video.
 Its video quality in FHD is decent, and there's even less visible noise present when you record in 4k.
 It also has a lot of inputs and outputs for videography accessories like a microphone and an external recorder.
 However, with recording time limits of 10 minutes in 4k and 15 minutes in FHD, it's not really ideal for long recording sessions.

 The Fujifilm X-T30 is poor for action video.
 It isn't really designed for this use, as it can't be mounted on a helmet and isn't dust or water-resistant.
-Also, it doesn't support any high-speed frame rate recording options for slow-motion video.
+It has a high-speed recording mode in FHD that captures footage at 120 fps, but it can only shoot 4k up to 30 fps.
 That said, its video stabilization performance in 4k and FHD is amazing, so your video is free of camera shake even if you're running while filming.

 The Fujifilm X-T30 comes in several different color variants: 'Black', 'Silver', and 'Charcoal Silver'.
 We tested the 'Black' variant with the FUJINON XF 18-55mm F/2.8-4 R lens, and you can see its label here.
 We expect the other color variants to perform similarly.

 You can also purchase this camera in each color scheme with the FUJINON XC 15-45mm F/3.5-5.6 OIS PZ lens or without a lens at all, but we haven't tested the performance of these variants.

 If you come across another version, let us know in the discussions so we can update our review.